Are Stepparents Entitled to Visitation Rights in CA?

 As you can see, the answer isn’t as clear cut as to whether a stepparent will be granted visitation rights or not.
 Depending on the factors in your case, you could be facing multiple obstacles that could keep you and your stepchild from interacting and spending time together.

 This is why, when dealing with any custody or visitation issues in CA, you need to have the help of an experienced family law attorney.
-Count on us at the Law Offices of James P. White to help you navigate these complex legal matters.
+Count on us at the White Oak Law to help you navigate these complex legal matters.